3CX Call Reports

 3CX call reports are very essential in measuring agents’ productivity and keeping track of customers’ satisfaction.
 Running a call center requires you to place a high priority on agents’ productivity and customers’ satisfaction.
 More than 20 reports are included with 3CX professional and enterprise versions to assist in maintaining these priorities.

 3CX reports are readily available whenever you need them, or you can schedule them based on your requirements.
 In this article, we will discuss the different aspects of 3CX call reports and explain how they can help you to monitor and improve your communication system.
-These different 3CX reports and their parameters are explained in two parts below.
+These different 3CX report types and their parameters are explained in two parts below.

 Part 1: Agent Performance Reports